 “Here!
 These have been done by our finest tailors.
 Perfect for hunting, traveling through mountains and…”

-“I’ll take your word for it.
-How about a good holster for a large Morningstar?”
-I requested.
+“I’ll take your word for it.”
+I said.
+“How about a good holster for a large Morningst-?”

 “Do you care about your child?”
 I asked.

-“Then watch him like you do.
+“Then watch her like it.
 Idiot.”
+I snarled.

 “Move it, verd!”
 I ordered.